Comparison

 | Pricing starts at | $5/mo | Free (Sync: $5/mo) |

 Running D&D in Obsidian means installing and configuring a stack of community plugins: Fantasy Statblocks, Initiative Tracker, Dice Roller, Leaflet for maps, Dataview for queries, Templater for NPC templates.
-MythScribe has all of this built in — character creation, encounter building, stat blocks, dice rolling, and worldbuilding.
-No plugin hunting.
+MythScribe has all of this built in — character creation, encounter building, stat blocks, dungeon maps, and worldbuilding.
+No plugin hunting, no YAML debugging, no breaking when a plugin updates.

 In Obsidian, an NPC is a markdown file with frontmatter you define yourself.
-In MythScribe, an NPC is a structured entity with typed fields — ability scores as editable numbers, skills with modifiers, inventory as a tag list, faction links as dropdown selects.
-The AI understands the structure.
-When you generate a quest, it can reference real NPCs and locations from your world by name.
+In MythScribe, an NPC is a structured entity with typed fields — ability scores as editable numbers, skills with auto-calculated modifiers, inventory as a tag list, faction links as dropdown selects that pull from your real worldbuilder.
+Quests reference real NPCs by name.
+Encounters carry their own CR and party level.
+The data isn't a convention — it's enforced.

 Structured NPC data — not markdown frontmatter